erikp9000/cpm-ndos/README.md

 serial port is connected to a Linux computer which runs a service to convert the NDOS requests to Linux calls.

+Why not CP/NET?

+CP/NET relies on MP/M for the server side, which I wasn't interested in running, and MP/M doesn't support directories like a modern system.
+I figured, if I was going to write an MP/M replacement, why not start fresh?
+Also, I was intrigued by the challenge.

 ## Architecture

 NDOS consists of three major parts: